NiklasPrahl/civitai-archive/README.md

 A lightweight web ui for local management, backup, and organization of SafeTensors model metadata from Civitai.

+IMPORTANT: This project is currently in early development!

 ## Features

 - **Web Interface**: Modern web interface for easy management